salesforcecli/plugin-packaging/messages/package_version_report.md

 ID (starts with 04t) or alias of the package to retrieve details for

-# packageLong
+# package-long

 The ID (starts with 04t) or alias of the package to retrieve details for.

-# verboseDescription
+# verbose-description

 displays extended package version details

-# verboseLongDescription
+# verbose-description-long

 Displays extended package version details.